Greek Salad

 This is the Greek salad you’ll crave on repeat—crisp veggies, briny feta and olives, and a few smart twists that take it up a notch.
 It’s quick to throw together and pairs perfectly with grilled meats, seafood, or Mediterranean mains.

-While the ingredients are similar to Greek salad recipes you’ll find elsewhere, I’ve got a few tricks that make this version truly exceptional.
-For starters, I quick-pickle the red onions in a blend of red wine vinegar and water, a little trick that tames their sharpness, lends a gorgeous pink hue, and introduces a delicious pickled crunch.
+While the ingredients in my Greek salad recipe are similar to recipes you’ll find elsewhere, I’ve got a few tricks that make it really shine.
+For starters, I quick-pickle the red onions in a blend of red wine vinegar and water, a little trick that tames their sharpness, lends a gorgeous pink color, and introduces a delicious pickled crunch.
 Additionally, I toss in some fresh dill, which adds a lovely herby flavor.
 This is the Greek salad that will keep you coming back for more!

 “This is the best salad that I’ve made in a very long time – full of flavor, fresh, visually beautiful, easy to make, and about as tasty as it gets!”